k0sproject/k0smotron/docs/ha.md

    Highly available control planes are supported for the standalone and Cluster API in-cluster use cases.

-As the nature of Kubernetes workloads, in our case the cluster control planes, is quite dynamic, it poses a challenge to set up highly available etcd cluster for the control plane.
-In k0smotron, we are solving the challenge by "externalizing" the HA setup of data storage for the control plane.
+Setting up a highly available etcd cluster for Kubernetes control planes can be complicated due to their dynamic nature.
+In k0smotron, we solve this challenge by "externalizing" the HA setup of data storage for the control plane.

 The control planes managed by k0smotron are k0s control planes.
 As k0s comes with support for using SQL databases as data store, which uses Kine, you can